farisNassif/FourthYear_TheoryOfAlgorithims/README.md

 * Week One
 	* The first week involved the setup of the repository and also getting setup on my Google cloud virtual machine.
 I also included a skeleton implementation of the program that just included some file readers and other basic functions.
 In preperation for the assignment I watched some related external videos that would help cement my understanding of the underlying concepts behind the project [[6]](https://www.youtube.com/watch?v=6h7_YAmtzGw) [[7]](https://www.youtube.com/watch?v=53O9J2J5i14).
 * Week Two
 	* During this week I completed the first video that discussed the SHA standard.
 I didn't fully understand everything in the video so I looked over the document in my own time [[2]](https://www.nist.gov/publications/secure-hash-standard) and watched a video [[9]](https://www.youtube.com/watch?v=DMtFhACPnTY) that helped provide a bit more insight.
-I also had a look at the main differences between MD5 and SHA [[10]](https://stackoverflow.com/questions/2948156/algorithm-complexity-security-md5-or-sha1) which helped me get a handle on the main differences in terms of speed, amount of attacks required to find the original message, message digest length and security.
+I also had a look at the main differences between MD5 and SHA [[10]](https://stackoverflow.com/questions/2948156/algorithm-complexity-security-md5-or-sha1) which helped me get a handle on the main differences in terms of speed, amount of attacks required to find the original message, message digest length and security [[12]](https://stackoverflow.com/a/37235104).
+* Week Three
+	* I finished the [C bit operations](https://github.com/farisNassif/FourthYear_TheoryOfAlgorithms/blob/master/Video_Code/C_bit_operations/lookatbits.c) video and looked over some examples and tutorials of bit manipulation in C [[5]](https://graphics.stanford.edu/~seander/bithacks.html) [[11]](https://www.tutorialspoint.com/cprogramming/c_bitwise_operators.htm).
+I spent a good bit of time this week reading up on VI and learning some new editing and file commands [[13]](https://www.guru99.com/the-vi-editor.html).

 ## References
 [1] http://cacr.uwaterloo.ca/hac/about/chap9.pdf <br>
 [2] https://www.nist.gov/publications/secure-hash-standard <br>